Lowest CPM? Fleet Wraps!APRIL 3, 2019| SpeedPro

 - Average order size/value: Calculating average order sizes and values across periods can help you determine which campaigns and advertising strategies may be more effective than others.
 Alongside sales KPIs and ROIs, average order size and average order value give you overarching metrics to help build a case for why fleet wraps are good for marketing.

 Are Fleet Wraps a Good Investment Compared to Other Marketing Channels?

-Business owners have more choices than ever on how to showcase their goods and services and advertise their superiority over the competition.
+Businesses have more choices than ever on how to advertise their goods, services and their superiority over competition.

 Let’s break down these marketing channels compared to fleet wraps.
 With a focus on each medium’s CPM alongside many of the other essential KPIs described above, you’ll know how to assess the value of fleet wraps for your business — not spend advertising dollars in the dark.

 For many businesses, television commercials are a classic advertising strategy.

 Yet with the growing prominence of digitally recording shows — and subsequently fast-forwarding through ads — as well as on-demand streaming services like Netflix, Hulu and Amazon Prime, audiences for television commercials are shrinking.

 - CPM: Television averages some of the highest CPM of any advertising medium, at $23.70 per thousand views.

 - Cost per run: A 30-second slot during primetime, early evening hours will cost a small business between $200 and $2,000 per airing package.
 That package price will fluctuate depending on contracts, run amounts and even the time of year ads are aired.